-Nasal corticosteroid sprays are anti-inflammatory medicines that help block allergic reactions.
-They are widely considered the most effective medication for allergic rhinitis and can reduce all symptoms, including nasal congestion.
-Unlike corticosteroids taken by mouth or as an injection, nasal corticosteroids have few side effects.
-Combining a nasal antihistamine with a nasal corticosteroid appears to be more effective than either of the sprays alone.
-However, it is not clear that taking an oral antihistamine with a nasal corticosteroid is helpful.
+Anti-inflammatory medicines called nasal corticosteroid sprays help to block allergic reactions and are widely considered the most effective medication for allergic rhinitis.
+They can reduce all symptoms, including nasal congestion, and have few side effects compared to corticosteroids taken by mouth or injection.
+Combining a nasal antihistamine with a nasal corticosteroid seems to be more effective than using either of the sprays alone.
+However, it is not clear whether taking an oral antihistamine with a nasal corticosteroid is helpful.

 Oral and nasal decongestants help shrink the lining of the nasal passages, relieving nasal stuffiness.
 Decongestant nose drops and sprays are intended for short-term use.
 When used for more than a few days, these medicines may lead to even more congestion and swelling inside the nose.
 Doctors may recommend using decongestants along with an antihistamine because antihistamines do not have a strong decongestant effect.

 Leukotriene receptor antagonists, such as the prescription drug montelukast, block the action of leukotrienes, chemical messengers involved in allergic reactions.

 Cromolyn sodium is a nasal spray that blocks the release of chemicals that cause allergy symptoms.
 The drug causes few side effects, but must be taken four times a day.